Leaders Build Relationships by Avoiding Stonewalling

 Leaders Coach Past the Reflexive “Sorry”

 Do you—or someone on your team—say “sorry” a lot?
 I’m not talking about apologies for infractions.
 Instead, I’m referring to the reflexive “sorry” uttered habitually when slightly late.
 Or smoothing the way after a potential minor offense.
-There is some … Read More
+There is some research that supports the idea that frequent use of the word “sorry” can negatively impact … Read more

 Leaders Know Logical Fallacies Can Hurt Team Decisions (Part 4)